now streaming

 Director: Lee Cronin

-A hit in theaters in April, Warner Brothers has already shuffled their horror smash over to Max, free for subscribers.
+A hit in theaters last April, Warner Brothers has already shuffled its horror smash over to Max, free for subscribers.
 Rebooting the Evil Dead series for the second time (after the successful 2013 iteration), this one moves the action to an L.A. apartment building where a single mother (the phenomenal Alyssa Sutherland) gets taken over by the same evil force that once terrorized poor Ash.
-Twisted and clever, this is a gruesome horror flick that was so successful that it feels like a sixth film in the series won’t take a decade to rise from the dead.
+Twisted and clever, this gruesome horror flick was so successful that it feels like a sixth film in the series won’t take a decade to rise from the dead.

 Evil Dead Rise